Meteor-Community-Packages/meteor-tabular/README.md

 $ meteor add aldeed:tabular
 ```

-## Installing and Enabling the Bootstrap Theme
+## Installing and Configuring a Theme

+This example is for the Bootstrap theme.
+You can use another theme package.
+See https://datatables.net/download/npm

 First: